briggyx/bank_marketing_analysis/README.md

 The dataset concerns the direct marketing initiatives conducted by a bank in Portugal, primarily executed through phone calls.
 It was common for multiple attempts to be made to engage the same client, aimed at having them subscribe to a bank term deposit.
 The original intention of this dataset was for creating machine learning models to predict whether a client will subscribe to a term deposit (last column).

 **What is a term deposit and how is it important?**
-> When funds are deposited in a regular bank account, the bank can use lend the funds to others.
+> When funds are deposited in a regular bank account, the bank can lend the funds to others.
 In exchange for this, depositors receive interest on their balance.
 Most accounts allow withdrawals at any time, making it hard for banks to predict lending capacity.
 To address this, banks offer **term deposit accounts**.
 Customers agree not to withdraw funds for a fixed period in exchange for higher interest rates.
 Typically, these investments have short-term maturities, lasting from a month to several years, and require varying minimum deposits.
 The funds cannot be withdrawn until the term ends. ([Investopedia]('https://www.investopedia.com/terms/t/termdeposit.asp'))

 > Term deposits increase banks' lending capabilities by enlarging the pool of funds from which they can lend to individuals and businesses, thus earning more interest revenue.
 This is particularly significant for small and emerging banks with limited resources.
 Analyzing the factors that influence customer enrollment in term deposits through marketing campaigns can empower banks to design more impactful strategies, resulting in increased enrollment and, consequently, a larger lending pool and higher revenues.

-Dataset Size: 45211 records, 17 columns.
+Dataset Size: 45,211 records, 17 columns.
 Each row represents an event in which a customer was contacted as a part of the marketing campaign, and several rows may refer to the same customer, although there is no key for customer IDs.